 Brand new 2017 Scott Spark 720 27.5 PLUS full suspension bikes are available for rent (limited sizing exists so sign up soon).
 If you dig your ride, you can take it home!
 Click here for more info.
 Riders can of course use their own bikes.

 Rental Tent, Ground Pad and Sleeping Bag: $85

 Lizard Head Cycling offers late model camping gear rentals.
 The rental tent is a 3-person Sierra Design tent (sleeps 2 comfortably).
 The ground pads are 1.5 inches thick and our synthetic sleeping bags are rated for 20 degrees (so you’ll feel warm & comfy in the Texas Wilderness).

 Total Miles: 175 miles, additional mileage options available.
 (Can I keep up on this tour?)

 Group Size: 6 to 10 (this smaller size ensures a personalized experience on the trails)

-Tour Includes: 5-6 days of guide service, 4-5 nights of camping, all meals, bike rental included (sizing is limited), forest service fees, energy food, liquid refreshments, shuttles and mechanical support.
+Tour Includes: 5-6 days of guide service, 4-5 nights of camping, all meals, forest service fees, energy food, liquid refreshments, shuttles and mechanical support.
 Alcoholic beverages and massage are additional.

 Chubby Bikes: Lizard Head Cycling Guides and Scott Bicycles includes the Scott 720 Genius 27.5 Plus sized full suspension bike for each rider on this tour (limited sizing exists).
 This is a $300- value.
 If you are interested in buying or renting a Scott MTB for this tour, please let us know.
 Riders can of course use their own bikes or use one of the special Scott Genius 720 Plus bikes.
 Riding your own bike or choosing a Scott does not change the cost of the tour.